Dassault Rafale: Bangladesh

-In June 2022, La Tribune reported Dassault made an offer for 15 fighters and 9 in option for the Colombian Air Force.
-Colombia was interested in used ones, but France denied, taking into consideration it already sold 24 jets to Croatia and Greece.
-On December 21 2022, the Colombian government announced that they had shortlisted the Rafale for a potential 16 aircraft order to replace their aging Kfir.
+Brazil

+On 30 October 2024, the Brazilian media reported that France's President Emmanuel Macron during his trip to Rio de Janeiro to participate the 2024 G20 summit will offer to the Brazilian President Luiz Inácio Lula da Silva an package of armaments, including 24 Rafales to replace the older AMX as the Brazilian Air Force is in a selection process of a replacement for their preferred attack jet.

 Iraq

-In November 2020, Iraqi Defence Minister Jumaa Adnan stated that Iraq plans to buy Rafales for the Iraqi Air Force.
+In November 2020, Iraqi Defence Minister Jumaa Anad stated that Iraq plans to buy Rafales for the Iraqi Air Force.
 In February 2022, Iraq reportedly intends to acquire 14 Rafale F4s, payable in crude oil.
+However, as of October 2024, it was still weighing its options with reports that France will not be selling the Meteor AAM to Iraq if an order was placed.

 Malaysia

 The Rafale was a contender for the replacement of the Royal Malaysian Air Force's (RMAF) Mikoyan MiG-29s, with a requirement to equip three squadrons with 36 to 40 fighters with an estimated budget of RM6 billion to RM8 billion (US$1.84 billion to US$2.46 billion).
 Other competitors were the Eurofighter Typhoon, Boeing F/A-18/F Super Hornet and Saab JAS 39 Gripen.
 In July 2017, acquisition efforts were suspended with the RMAF looking instead to buy new maritime patrol aircraft and advanced trainers with light attack capabilities to confront the growing threat of Islamist militants in the Southeast Asian region.